headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 1. Verify the Project
 2. Fetch any changes from VCS
-3. Reset Configuration and Deploy or Force Deploy
+3. Purge Plugin Cache Data and Deploy or Force Deploy
-4. Build and Deploy the Project either manually or via Maven (with Profiles)
+4. Build and Deploy the Project either manually or via Maven (with Profiles) outside the Plugin

 ###### Hot Swap

 When the plugin is connected in **Debug Mode** to the remote AEM Server a class can be hot swapped if there were only changes made to **method bodies**.
 Hot Swap will fail if there are any changes made to the class (adding methods, adding members, changing method signatures etc).
 If the incremental build is enabled the HotSwapping is done whenever a Java file is saved.

-Because the Hot Swap is done automatically class changes will cause an error during deployment.
-Therefore regular development should be done with the Debug Connection closed / stopped.
+Because the Hot Swap is done automatically class changes will cause an error during development if there the Connection is started in Debug Mode.
+Therefore regular development should be done with the Debug Connection stopped.

 **Attention**: HotSwap will replace class code **in memory only** meaning that a restart of the AEM Server will wipe any changes.
-It is necessary to deploy OSGi modules as soon as possible to avoid erratic changes.
+It is necessary to deploy OSGi modules as soon as possible to avoid erratic behavior.